Hiring A Scooter In Phuket Can Be A Bit Of A Minefield

 - Think you’re invincible..

-Getting relieved of a few more extra coins than you should have is not unique to Thailand, you can get scammed anywhere in the world if you’re not careful so this is advice that should be heeded wherever you rent a motorbike.
+Getting relieved of a few more extra coins than you should have is not unique to Thailand.
+You can get scammed anywhere in the world so this is advice that should be heeded wherever you rent a motorbike.

-You may be asked to leave your passport as a security deposit, there is a fair reason for this.
-Tourists have been known to crash motorbikes and just leave them on the side of the road to avoid paying the repair bills or leave the motorbike at the airport to avoid an expensive taxi ride.
+When hiring a scooter in Phuket you may be asked to leave your passport as a security deposit.
+There is a fair reason for this.
+Tourists have been known to crash motorbikes and just leave them on the side of the road so to avoid paying the repair bills or leave the motorbike at the airport to avoid an expensive taxi ride.
 However you should never hand over your passport a photocopy is enough.
 Some unscrupulous dealers have been known to withhold passports until alleged damage has been repaired for an extortionate amount of money.

-If you’re unfortunate enough to have an accident then it would be better to try and get the damage repaired yourself at a local garage, you’ll find it’s generally cheaper than what you would get billed from the renter who usually has a “special relationship” with a garage.
+If you’re unfortunate enough to have an accident, it would be better to try and get the damage repaired yourself at a local garage.
+Preferably the scooter manufacturers official dealership.
+It’s generally cheaper than what you would get billed from the renter who usually has a “special relationship” with a garage.

-Have a good look at the bike and take photos of any damage already there – even the smallest scratch, you could find yourself being blamed and charged for something that was not done by you.
+Have a good look at the bike and take photos of any damage, even the smallest scratch.
+You could find yourself being blamed and charged for something that was not done by you.

 On rare occasions the motorbike renter will come to your hotel at night and steal the bike with the spare key, leaving you with a hefty bill.
-There are a couple of ways around this, you can either buy a small security chain and lock or give the renter a false hotel name…
+Buy a small security chain and lock or give the renter a false hotel name…

-I have read on other travel sites that everybody honks their horn in Thailand and you can have fun blasting away all day long, that’s certainly not the case in Phuket.
+I have read on other travel sites that everybody honks their horn in Thailand and you can have fun blasting away all day long.
+That’s certainly not the case in Phuket and terrible advice.
 You very rarely hear horns in Phuket, it’s seen as an insult – basically like shouting you’re a f*****g idiot at someone.
-It could land you in a bit of trouble, so no matter how ridiculous and dangerous the other driver was, just stay off the horn and shout the insults inside your head.
+It could land you in a bit of trouble.
+So no matter how ridiculous and dangerous the other driver, just stay off the horn and shout the insults inside your head.

 Not All Bad

-Experienced motorcyclists will have a blast driving around Phuket and see some stunning parts of the island that others won’t, you’ll avoid the high transportation costs and probably run into some random, fun experiences that you never planned.
+Experienced motorcyclists will have a blast driving around Phuket and see some stunning parts of the island.
+You’ll avoid the high transportation costs and probably run into some random, fun experiences that you never planned.

 In short – relax, go slow and enjoy.